 The draft guideline document then goes through a process of consultation (see section on ‘Peer review’).

-After this, the guideline is approved by the Guidelines and Audit Committee and the RCOG Standards Board Committee (see section on ‘Final approval’).
+After this, the guideline is approved by the Guidelines Committee and the Clinical Quality Assurance Group (see section on ‘Final approval’).

 RCOG parallel information for the public

 The RCOG aims to support women in understanding what they can expect of their health care.
 It produces parallel information for the public which is designed to be:

 - used and adapted by each unit within the UK and Ireland